-In 1860, off the coast of Key West, the U.S. Navy intercepted three ships holding 1,432 African men, women, and children bound for Cuba.
-The American ships, which were engaged in the illegal transatlantic slave trade, were forced to relinquish their human cargo.
+In 1860, off the coast of Key West, the U.S. Navy intercepted three ships bound for Cuba that were holding 1,432 African men, women, and children.
+The American ships were engaged in the illegal transatlantic slave trade, and were forced to relinquish their human cargo.

-Two years later, during construction of the West Martello Tower fort, soldiers quickly encountered some human remains, which were relocated 40 feet down the beach, and again forgotten.
+Two years later, during construction of the West Martello Tower fort, soldiers encountered some human remains, which were relocated 40 feet down the beach, and forgotten once again.
 Construction continued.
 Warfare, lack of funds, and other complications prevented the fort’s completion, but it was still utilized during the Civil War, Spanish-American War, and World Wars I and II.
 By 1947, the ruined fort was considered an eyesore and slated for demolition, but valiant efforts by Florida Rep. John Allen yielded a collaboration between the county and the Key West Garden Club, which maintains it to this day.

-The graves, comprising the only known cemetery of African refugees (as opposed to the enslaved), lay forgotten until 2002, when an expert in radar detecting subterranean sites was brought in to pinpoint exactly where the graves were located.
+The graves, comprising the only known cemetery of African refugees (as opposed to those of enslaved people), lay forgotten until 2002, when an expert in radar detecting subterranean sites was brought in to pinpoint exactly where the graves were located.
 Extensive discoveries of a singular nature caused the African Cemetery at Higgs Beach to be listed on the National Register of Historic Places as a place of “unique archaeological significance.”
 Pedestals bearing plaques and adorned with Adrinkas symbolizing slavery were placed, and tribal leaders consecrated the site.
 An African temple and obelisk are to be built within the next few years.

 Visitors to the fort are treated to birds and lizards scampering through lush foliage and tropical flowers while walking through the ruins, and can get out of the sun under vine-wrapped arbors, drapes of strangler figs, and inside the small museum.
 And a stroll outside the iron fence enclosing the fort leads directly to the beach cemetery, where guests can pay their respects.